dakami/jfe/README.md

 6) SSH integration.
 Not everyone likes TOFU.

 7) Build the better DNS validation backend.

+8) I'm sure Caddy or HAProxy or other approaches could integrate this semi-opportunistic crypto mode.

+# WARNING

+A server that opportunistically enables cryptography can be secure, since a client will reject a connection that "mysteriously" doesn't support security.

+The opposite, where a client adds crypto if a server appears to support it, is much trickier.
+A MITM can remove the crypto support and the client might just shrug its shoulders and go unencrypted.

+This problem can be dealt with, but I'm not working on it right now.

 # HOWTO
 It's actually mildly tricky to make all these pieces work together,